EquivalentTax/16BitCPU/README.md

 # 16 Bit CPU
-16 bit CPU designed for partial fulfillment of B.Tech. program.
+16 bit CPU designed for partial fulfillment of B.Tech. programme.
+Successful implementation of simple addition using the hardcoded instruction set.